Radbuglet/autoken/src/userland/README.md

   section for details).
 - This tool emits diagnostics which are just plain awful—especially if you work with generic code.
 - Tying tokens to lifetimes appearing in the input position is potentially unsound.
-The tool should warn you of most of these cases and there are escape hatches but it's still pretty goofy.
+The tool should warn you of most of these cases and there are escape hatches (see: the `unsafe` keyword in `tie!` that showed up in the ["Neat Recipes"](#neat-recipes) example) but it's still pretty goofy.
 - This crate does not support `#[no_std]` environments.

-All in all, I would use this tool as a playground for exploring the design implications of adding a context passing feature to the Rust programming language since there's no better way to explore the effects of a potential language extension than to play around with it.
+All in all, I would mainly use this tool as just a playground for exploring the design implications of adding a context passing feature to the Rust programming language since there's no better way to explore the effects of a potential language extension than to play around with it.
 You probably shouldn't be using this in production.

 ## Special Thanks